gidaltilopes/crud-init/README.md

-# Test of CRUD using MySQL in python
+# CRUD test using python and MySQL